sjsu-library/unionist/_items/unionist--image-0327.md

 relatedText: unionist--text-0315
 relatedTextIssue: 1834-04-10 p.02.15
 filename:
 caption: Indeed - this was not going to end slavery.
-This scholarly article presents many perspectives on the American Colonization Society's work in Liberia.
+Tom Shick's scholarly article presents many perspectives on the American Colonization Society's work in Liberia.
   None of them are positive or rosy.
+See Shick, Tom W. “A Quantitative Analysis of Liberian Colonization from 1820 to 1843 with Special Reference to Mortality.”
+The Journal of African History, vol. 12, no. 1, 1971, pp. 45–59.
+JSTOR, http://www.jstor.org/stable/180566.
 order: '738'
 layout: items_item
 collection: items